iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 > When I first got the App I thought it was great to have it but now I am convinced it doesn't work giving people false confidence they've not been in contact with Covid, I have been in close contact with covid infected people yet never had notification.
 I think its flawed by requiring people to self input if they have it.
 Yet reading other reviews such as people in same household both entering details and none being informed that they've been in close contact?
 Raises suspension app authenticity<br> :date: __2021-02-14 10:44:35__

-> I was quite naive and feeling safe because I hwe receuved zero contact alerts, so was blissfully confident that I was OK.
-Until today that is, when I discovered that a) there was an update that was not automatically applied, b) there are so many criticisms of the app and c) so many complaint communucations to the developer remain unanswered....
-Is the app a complete con?
-Is it just to calm the naive and stupid like me.
-I had not encountered any issues, but then I didn't expect to..
-I was safe???<br> :date: __2021-02-14 01:07:48__

 #### 1-star reviews